About our Grammar School

 Our school provides modern equipment in the classrooms and laboratories.
 We have built two classrooms of natural sciences and bought the American educational and experimental PASCO system.
 We have also opened a botanical garden with a school greenhouse and an outdoor classroom.
 We have also opened a courtroom replica, in which our students can participate in legal proceedings inside a realistic environment.

 Computer and multimedia equipment is an integral part of our everyday teaching.
-Teaching is provided without tuition fees.
+Study with a scholarship.
 Additionally, the school provides each student with a scholarship for the entire duration of their studies, thanks to our important strategic partner’s participation.

 Grammar School Guide (available in the Czech language only)